 Frequently Asked Questions

-Transition Capital enables business owners of Canadian middle-market private companies to:
+Transition Capital enables business owners of Canadian small and mid-sized companies to:

 Who is a good candidate for Transition Capital Canada?

-An ideal candidate will be someone that is not ready to retire and wants the best of two worlds:
+An ideal candidate will be a business owner who wants the best of two worlds:

-• Diversify wealth by taking a meaningful amount of capital out of their business and redirect it to their personal / family account.
+• Diversify wealth selling a material amount of the equity in their business and redirect it to their personal requirements.

-• Raise that capital from an equity source that is willing to invest equity in the business as meaningful minority stakeholders, enabling the selling shareholder to continue managing the business much the same as they have done in the past.
+• Raise that capital from an equity source that is willing to acquire a meaningful equity interest in the business and enable the selling shareholder to continue managing the business much the same as they have done in the past.

 • Ensures that the company you built, managed, and drove to success, continues to flourish and expand in the future.